Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

    - To register a callback for played item, playback state and playback position change commands in playlist, use the `mc_server_set_playlist_cmd_received_cb()`.
    - To register a callback for a custom command, use the `mc_server_set_custom_cmd_received_cb()`.

-3. Destroy the media controller server handle using the `mc_server_destroy()`, when media controller server handle is no longer needed:
+3. Destroy the media controller server handle using `mc_server_destroy()`, when media controller server handle is no longer needed:

    ```
    mc_server_destroy(g_server_h);
    ```

-To send the reply of completed command on the server side:
+To send the reply of completed command on the server side, follow these steps:

-1. Send the reply of completed command using the `mc_server_send_cmd_reply()` with the request id of the command in the third parameter and the result of the command in fourth parameter:
+1. Send the reply of completed command using `mc_server_send_cmd_reply()` with the request id of the command in the third parameter and the result of the command in fourth parameter:

    ```
    int result_code = 0;